wipegup/TechnicalHowTos/SimpleD3Rails51.md

 This tutorial goes through the most basic steps of building a very simple [`d3`](https://d3js.org/) graphic.

+[All code may be found here](https://github.com/wipegup/SimpleD3).
+All commits are directly related to section headers below

 The tutorial was built in Rails 5.1, and uses [`d3-rails`](https://github.com/iblue/d3-rails) and [`jquery`](https://jquery.com/).

 [This more extensive](http://gregpark.io/blog/live-d3-rails-plot/) demonstration was modernized and simplified.